“Now, explain it to me like I’m a four-year-old.”*

 2) Do not engage in oral outbursts

-This is a common faux pas at the workplace and both employees and managers are guilty of this unacceptable tirade.
+This is a common faux pas at the workplace, and both employees and managers are guilty of this unacceptable tirade.

 When stress levels rise, so do tempers.
 A simple ‘disagreement’ between colleagues soon degenerates into an oral outburst, complete with personal jabs or insults and may even lead to a physical altercation.
-At such a point, there is a complete breakdown in communication; nothing gets resolved and there is a real possibility of lingering resentment; even if both parties agree to get past the incident.
+At such a point, there is a complete breakdown in communication; nothing gets resolved, and there is a real possibility of lingering resentment, even if both parties agree to get past the incident.
 If they are forced to work together on a team project, a lack of trust and emotional distance could have a negative effect on the project’s outcome.
 Not many people can handle working with people they do not like.
-This becomes even more difficult if the colleagues are on the same grade or in similar positions.
+This becomes even more difficult if the colleagues are in the same grade or in similar positions.

 Managers and supervisors are also guilty of this behaviour.
 Unfortunately, it is not uncommon for an angry boss to yell at his subordinates.
-I have heard, in utter disbelief, about oral abuses being flung at employees with reckless abandon, often leaving emotional scars and diminished self-worth; all which actually reduce performance.
+I have heard, in utter disbelief, about oral abuses being flung at employees with reckless abandon, often leaving emotional scars and diminished self-worth, all of which actually reduce performance.
 This behaviour is not helpful to anyone and has far-reaching implications on employee morale and productivity.

 Do not do it.

 It is also important, when reporting problems, to phrase your discontent in a low, controlled tone, devoid of theatrics and to keep the complaint as brief as possible, clearly outlining how the attitudes or behaviours of Mr. Y negatively impact your work and reduce your unit’s Key Performance Indicators.
-Even Management, sometimes uninterested with inter-personal conflicts, would see the business sense in resolving the situation…and quickly.
+Even Management, sometimes uninterested with interpersonal conflicts, would see the business sense in resolving the situation…and quickly.

 3) Do not put on airs to reflect your status

-So you have been promoted to a much-coveted position, by the strength of your hard work and quite frankly, due to pure luck given that five other equally-qualified colleagues were also being considered.
+So you have been promoted to a much-coveted position, by the strength of your hard work and quite frankly, due to pure luck given that five other equally qualified colleagues were also being considered.

 Congratulations.
 But now comes the difficult part – remaining humble, being sensitive to others and adjusting your communication style to reflect both empathy and responsibility.
 No easy feat.

-Since you are likely to be watched closely by your former colleagues, over whom you now preside, your communications, verbal and non-verbal cues etc. would be the easiest signals of how you function.
-So your use of speech, the way you write, your body language, tone of voice etc. would all be discreetly assessed.
+Since you are likely to be watched closely by your former colleagues, over whom you now preside, your communications, verbal and non-verbal cues, etc., would be the easiest signals of how you function.
+So your use of speech, the way you write, your body language, tone of voice, etc., would all be discreetly assessed.

-For example, if you are going to be an effective team leader,you may need to change your communication method and adopt one more attuned to the specific scenario in which you see yourself.
+For example, if you are going to be an effective team leader, you may need to change your communication method and adopt one more attuned to the specific scenario in which you see yourself.
 Not many are able to do this as they do not feel a need to be apologetic about their successes.
 Still, adopting a new communication style would become crucial for a supervisory or leadership position, because you would be assessed by Management on how well, or badly, you are able to lead and motivate your team to produce results.

 You would not succeed if you instinctively put on airs.
 In fact, the more successful you are, the more humble you should become.